Participating in a Reverse Auction

 When submitting a bid in a reverse auction, Suppliers can only decrease the bid.
 Suppliers cannot place the same bid twice and the new bid value cannot be higher than the previous one.

 A bid can only be placed after all the unit prices of all items have been filled in.
-This is always a mandatory field and bids can’t be submitted without filling it.
+This is always a mandatory field and bids cannot be submitted without filling it.

 During the timeframe of a reverse auction, suppliers may be able to view the following details related to the rank and best bid value: